elixir-europe/rdmkit/pages/your_role/data_steward_policy.md

 * Advise, develop and monitor a research data management (RDM) policy institutionally or nationally
 * Ensure compliance of the RDM policy to codes of conduct and regulations, including ethical and legal compliance
-* Align the RDM policy to the FAIR (Findable, Accessible, Interoperable, Reusable) data principles and the principles of Open Science.
+* Align the RDM policy to the FAIR (Findable, Accessible, Interoperable, Reusable) data principles and the principles of Open Science
 * Organise RDM support into a set of services
 * Identify the requirements of adequate data-infrastructure for RDM to comply with the institute's RDM policy and alignment to (inter)national data-infrastructure and tools
 * Determine the adequate level of knowledge and skills on RDM